 Take a moderate 1.5-mile hike to the secluded Hidden Falls at Allen Lake State Forest in Allegany County.
 Along the way, you’ll climb on top of an esker (a long, narrow glacial ridge), cross streams, and see brilliant leaves on gorgeous rolling hills before reaching the edge of a ravine.
 Listen for the falling water and hike down the slope to get a better look at the waterfall, which lies in a narrow, vertical gorge.

-While you’re there: Enjoy more fall foliage and hiking at nearby Coyle Hill State Forest, and get a glimpse into the history of bare-knuckle boxing in Allegany County at the Bare Knuckle Boxing Hall of Fame
+While you’re there: Enjoy more fall foliage and hiking at nearby Coyle Hill State Forest, and get a glimpse into the history of bare-knuckle boxing in Allegany County at the Bare Knuckle Boxing Hall of Fame.

 Taughannock Falls State Park (Finger Lakes)

-Credit: @kryptonist on Instagram
+Credit: @theworldandthensome on Instagram

 Located eight miles northwest of the city of Ithaca and three miles southeast of the Village of Trumansburg, Taughannock Falls State Park's namesake waterfall is one of the Northeast’s outstanding natural attractions.
 The falls plunge 215 feet past rocky cliffs that tower nearly 400 feet above the gorge below.
 You’ll find gorge and rim trails with spectacular views of the fall foliage from above and below the falls.

-While you’re there: Take in more foliage while experiencing Ithaca Falls on Falls Creek, one of the city’s secret waterfalls close to downtown, and near Stewart Park, where you’ll see Falls Creek’s final 150 ft plunge into Cayuga Lake.
+While you’re there: Take in more foliage while experiencing Ithaca Falls on Falls Creek, one of the city’s secret waterfalls close to downtown, and near Stewart Park, where you’ll see Falls Creek’s final 150 foot plunge into Cayuga Lake.
 Travel to the award-winning Downtown Ithaca Commons where you'll find an array of specialty shops, historical architecture, restaurants, and events; and for a taste of local artisan and farm-fresh food, there's no better place to be on the weekend than by the Cayuga Lake at Ithaca Farmers Market.

-Letchworth State Park (Greater Niagara
+Letchworth State Park (Greater Niagara)

 Letchworth State Park’s three large waterfalls, dubbed the Lower, Middle, and Upper Falls, were each carved by the Genesee River.
 Beautiful year-round, the park is especially radiant and captivating in the fall, with overlooks brimming with vibrant autumn colors.
 You’ll soon see why it’s called the “Grand Canyon of the East”.